VJ Mode

 To save a composition, set up the clips you want active on each layer, then click the save button in the compositions panel.
 Give it a name and it becomes available for instant recall.
 Compositions can be reordered, renamed, and overwritten as your set evolves.

-Stage presets go deeper than compositions.
-Where a composition stores which clips are active, a stage preset saves the complete multi-layer configuration: all parameter values, effect chains, blend modes, warp settings, and layer ordering.
+Snapshots go deeper than compositions.
+Where a composition stores which clips are active, a snapshot saves the complete multi-layer configuration: all parameter values, effect chains, blend modes, warp settings, and layer ordering.
+Capture them with the SNAPS row at the bottom of the clip grid.

-Think of stage presets as entire scene files you can switch between during a live show.
+Think of snapshots as entire scene files you can switch between during a live show.
 Use them for song-level transitions.
 Your opening song might use a minimal black-and-white shader setup, while the next track calls for full-color 3D models with heavy post-processing.
-Each of those is a different stage preset, and switching between them is instantaneous.
+Each of those is a different snapshot, and switching between them is instantaneous.

-Presets are saved locally and persist between sessions.
-You can build your entire show file in advance and load it on performance day with confidence that everything is exactly where you left it.
+Snapshots are saved with the project file and persist between sessions.
+You can build your entire show in advance and load it on performance day with confidence that everything is exactly where you left it.

 Layer Sequencer